presetslrdev/ElatoAI/firmware-arduino/README.md

 ## Usage

 1. Power on the device
+2. Say the configured wake word to begin listening
-2. The LED indicates status:
+3. The LED indicates status:
    - Green 🟢: Setup mode and websocket/wifi is not connected
    - Blue 🔵: Device is speaking
    - Yellow 🟡: Device is listening to user